ajdev05/Stockfolio/README.md

 ## 📊 About StockFolio

-StockFolio is a user-friendly web application designed to help you track and manage your stock investments with ease.
+StockFolio is a user-friendly, self-hosted web application designed to help you easily track and manage your stock investments while keeping your data in your own hands.
 Whether you're a seasoned investor or just starting out, StockFolio provides the tools you need to keep your portfolio organized and up-to-date.
+Watch this repository or star it on GitHub for upcoming versions.

 ## ✨ Features